grafana/agent/docs/sources/flow/reference/components/otelcol.processor.attributes.md

 ### Excluding spans based on a specific library version

-A "strict" `match_type` means that we must match the `library` key/value pairs strictly.
+A "strict" `match_type` means that we must strictly match the `library` key/value pairs.

 Note that the `library` attribute is not used for metrics, which is why metrics are not configured in the component output.